Hello, you have come here looking for the meaning of the word

 Usage notes

-- "Condescend" is a catenative verb that takes the to infinitive.
-See Appendix:English catenative verbs
+- Condescend is a catenative verb that takes the to-infinitive: see Appendix:English catenative verbs.

 Translations

-come down from one's superior position
+to come down from a superior position and do something

 - Belarusian: удастоіць pf (udastóicʹ), удастойваць impf (udastójvacʹ)